Effective date: June 14, 2022

 Common Identifiers, being your first and/or last name and initials; Login information, in particular, your email address; Contact information, including email address and phone number; Financial Information, including your credit card details, but not your CVV number; and details of your YouTube or TikTok channel, as applicable.

 Information We Collect Automatically

-We automatically collect information about your use of our Site and Services through cookies or other tracking technologies: your domain name; your device ID; your browser type and operating system; web pages you view; links you click; your IP address; the length of time you visit our Site and/or use our Services; and the referring URL, or the webpage that led you to our Site.
+We automatically collect information about your use of our Site and Services through cookies or other tracking technologies: your domain name; your device ID; your browser type and operating system; web pages you view; links, buttons, or other elements you click; mouse position; text, images, audio and videos from pages you view; your IP address; the length of time you visit our Site and/or use our Services; and the referring URL, or the webpage that led you to our Site.
 We may combine information automatically collected with other information that we have collected about you.
 Please see the section “Cookies and Other Tracking Mechanisms” below for more information.

 Information Provided Voluntarily

 We invite you to post content to our Services, including your comments, pictures, and any other information that you would like to be available on our Services.
 If you post content to our Services, all of the information that you post and your web alias will be available to all visitors to our Site and users of our Services.
 If you post your own content on our Site or Services, your posting may become public and we cannot prevent such information from being used in a manner that may violate this Policy, the law, or your personal privacy.